New Victory Theater: Movie theater and decline

 By May 1942, the Republic had become a newsreel theater.
 Shortly afterward, it was renamed the Victory Theatre, in honor of American soldiers fighting in World War II.
 The Brandt family acquired the Victory in 1944 and began operating it as a "grind house", showing movies from dawn to dusk.
 By the mid-1940s, the ten theaters along 42nd Street between Seventh and Eighth Avenues were all showing movies; this led Variety to call the block the "biggest movie center of the world".
 The Brandt family operated seven of these theaters, while the Cinema circuit operated the other three.
 The Brandt theaters included the Selwyn, Apollo, Times Square, Lyric, and Victory theaters on the north side of 42nd Street, as well as the Eltinge and Liberty theaters on the south side.
 The Victory Theater showed horror and exploitation films.
 Several producers offered to stage legitimate productions in the Brandt theaters, but none of the offers were successful.

 William Brandt indicated in 1946 that he might replace the theaters on the north side of 42nd Street with a skyscraper.
 By then, there was a shortage of new films in the theaters along 42nd Street, which led to decreased attendance.
 Later the same year, the Brandt family received a mortgage loan for the Victory Theatre.
 They also bought the theater building from the Geisha Realty Company for $402,000; previously, the Brandts had leased the theater from Geisha.
 The Brandts continued to operate the theater in the hope that 42nd Street's reputation would improve.
 William Brandt said in 1953 that any of his 42nd Street theaters could be converted to a legitimate house within 24 hours' notice, but producers did not take up his offer.
-By the late 1950s, the Victory was classified as a "exploitation and horror" outlet, displaying films that related to that genre.
+By the late 1950s, the Victory was operating as a grindhouse, displaying exploitation and horror films.
 Tickets cost 25 to 65 cents apiece, the cheapest admission scale for any theater on 42nd Street.
 The Times Square and the other 42nd Street theaters operated from 8 a.m. to 3 a.m., with three shifts of workers.
 The ten theaters on the block attracted about five million visitors a year between them.